-Community Days is monthly program where U of T students get involved and take action for social change.
+Community Days is a monthly program where U of T students get involved and take action for social change.

 Whether this is your first time working with a local community organization or you’ve been involved before, you are welcome to join our collective effort to make a positive contribution to the City of Toronto… a few hours at a time!

 Our theme Learn With, Learn From and Grow With is at the heart of our Community Days: